-I recently did a podcast with His and Her Money that will be out soon and one of the questions that they asked was “When did you get into debt?”.
+I did a podcast with His and Her Money and one of the questions that they asked was “When did you get into debt?”.
 It made me think about how my debt story all started and the top three experiences that sum of up the reason why today I am scared to death of credit cards.

 Can you see how easy it is to get in credit card debt, especially at a young and vulnerable age?
 Here are a few things that led me down the path to credit card debt.

 During my sophomore year of college, a large group of us decided we were going to spring break.
 It was all set up, we had 8 college guys ready to make memories and do everything we had seen on MTV, basically have a big party.

 The big party cost somewhere in the $800 range, all I had to do was put it on my credit card.
 Of course not before having a late charge for not paying the entire balance to the Spring Break travel provider, which made it an even $1,000.
 That’s all it took when I was in college to put expenses like travel, clothes, or going out to the bar on my college credit card because remember it only took $25 per month to take the Spring Break trip of a lifetime.

 As you can see I failed with my first credit card.
 Here are just a few general areas I failed:

 I wish that was the last story of why I am scared to death of credit cards.
 Not surprisingly I graduated college with plenty of credit card debt and at this point, I was even able to have more than one credit card, because what’s better than being in credit card debt with 1 card, but 2 cards!

 Immediately after college, I did not have a clear direction of where I was heading.
 Life is certainly full of obstacles and mine fit the same road map.

 During college, I played a good amount of poker both online and in the brick and mortar casinos.
 Everyone wants to imagine they win at poker and while my thoughts back then were the same, today I realize if I had been a winning poker player I doubt I would have graduated with student loan and credit card debt.